merge-api/merge-ticketing-python/docs/ContactsApi.md

 # Enter a context with an instance of the API client
 with MergeTicketingClient.ApiClient(configuration) as api_client:
     # Create an instance of the API class
-    api_instance = users_api.UsersApi(api_client)
+    api_instance = contacts_api.ContactsApi(api_client)
     x_account_token = "X-Account-Token_example" # str | Token identifying the end user.
     created_after = dateutil_parser('1970-01-01T00:00:00.00Z') # datetime | If provided, will only return objects created after this datetime. (optional) created_before = dateutil_parser('1970-01-01T00:00:00.00Z') # datetime | If provided, will only return objects created before this datetime. (optional) cursor = "cD0yMDIxLTAxLTA2KzAzJTNBMjQlM0E1My40MzQzMjYlMkIwMCUzQTAw" # str | The pagination cursor value. (optional)
-    expand = "teams" # str | Which relations should be returned in expanded form.
-Multiple relation names should be comma separated without spaces. (optional) if omitted the server will use the default value of "teams" include_deleted_data = True # bool | Whether to include data that was deleted in the third-party service. (optional) include_remote_data = True # bool | Whether to include the original data Merge fetched from the third-party to produce these models. (optional) modified_after = dateutil_parser('1970-01-01T00:00:00.00Z') # datetime | If provided, will only return objects modified after this datetime. (optional)
+    expand = "account" # str | Which relations should be returned in expanded form.
+Multiple relation names should be comma separated without spaces. (optional) if omitted the server will use the default value of "account" include_deleted_data = True # bool | Whether to include data that was deleted in the third-party service. (optional) include_remote_data = True # bool | Whether to include the original data Merge fetched from the third-party to produce these models. (optional) modified_after = dateutil_parser('1970-01-01T00:00:00.00Z') # datetime | If provided, will only return objects modified after this datetime. (optional)